Palace in Palazzo Albertoni Spinola in Rome

 La Garden Suite di 351 m2 it is located on the first floor of the Palazzetto, with entrance from the first landing of the monumental staircase.
 The exclusive secret garden of 177 m2 it is the jewel of the residence.
 There is another private entrance on the ground floor from the alley Capizucchi.
 The suite consists of four bedrooms, three bathrooms, living room, different lounge areas, dining room and kitchen with both having access to hanging garden.

 The Residence it is beautifully furnished and decorated with the original 800 ceilings.

 The second and third residence, named respectively Ambassador di 325 m2 ed Executive Suite di 159 m2 they are located on the second floor and on the mezzanine floor of the building.
 The suites are independent but connected.
 There are two entrances to the second landing of the monumental staircase and another private entrance from the ground floor.
-The large and beautiful terraces, the smallest size 70 m2, are the main features of these suites that boast a total 6 bedrooms, 5 bathrooms, a wide one reception hall, dining room, Several relaxation spaces and a kitchen.
+The large and splendid terraces, the smallest measuring 70 m2, are the main features of these suites which boast in total 6 bedrooms, 5 bathrooms, a wide reception hall, dining room, Several relaxation spaces and a kitchen.
 Both suites are directly connected with the panoramic terrace on the roof of the building, with its splendid view across the whole of Rome: from the dome of San Pietro, from the altar of the Patria to the Bocca della Verità.

 This architectural masterpiece is enriched by a small collection of six busts that were part of the Paluzzi Albertoni collection (one in the entrance hall across the courtyard and the other above the monumental stairs) and various frescoes both in the Private chapel, which in the ground floors connected to Ambassador suite ed Executive, and from a low relief in the garden.